 Iman has appeared in several films throughout her career including Out of Africa, alongside Robert Redford and Meryl Streep, No Way Out with Kevin Costner and Star Trek VI: The Undiscovered Country.
 The celebrated model has published two books, I am Iman and The Beauty of Color and also collaborated with home-shopping channel HSN on a capsule clothing collection.
 An avid philanthropist, Iman currently serves as a spokesperson for the Keep A Child Alive foundation and the Children’s Defence Fund as well as sponsoring the Action Against Hunger and the Raise Hope for Congo campaigns.

-Iman resides in New York with her husband, David Bowie.
+Iman resides in New York.